kn0wl3dge/AutoDetours/README.md

 For the moment only PESieve and Detours are integrated.

 [PESieve](https://github.com/hasherezade/pe-sieve) job goal is to unpack a Windows PE malware.
-[Detours](https://github.com/microsoft/Detours) job goal is to unpack a Windows PE malware.
+[Detours](https://github.com/microsoft/Detours) job goal is to trace a Windows PE malware.

 In one hand, this application could be used as an analysis pipeline for windows malware.
 In other hand, it could be used to generate a large dataset which can contains results from differents tools.